isLinXu/isLinXu/README.md

 <p align="left">
-    💬 About me: I am Lin Xu, a AI Engineer at Tencent.</br> Before joining Tencent, I also worked/interned with Keeko Robot AI team and Strait Intelligence Robot AI team. </br> 🌱 currently learning OpenCV,Pytorch and Tensorflow .etc </br> 🌱 Also interested in Generative networks and deep learning networks.</br> 🔭 And working on abnormal defect detection and object detection.</br>
+    💬 About me: I am Lin Xu, a AI Engineer at Tencent.</br> Before joining Tencent, I also worked/interned with Keeko Robot AI team and Strait Intelligence Robot AI team. </br> 🌱 currently learning OpenCV,Pytorch and Tensorflo,PaddlePaddle and MindSpore.etc </br> 🌱 Also interested in Computer Vision and Deep Learning networks.</br> 🔭 And working on MultiModal Machine Learning (MMML) .</br>
 </p>
 </p>